 It is an extremely vowel-rich language.
 An example will be the usage of different social registers with the Khmer language, which will be for informal speech, polite speech, speaking to or about royals or monks.
 There are also different verbs and pronouns in each register – one slight error could make you sound rude and offensive!

-The notable absence of verb conjugations, gender inflections, different endings for single and plural and no different endings for masculine and feminine makes Khmer translation all the more challenging.
+The notable absence of verb conjugations, gender inflections, different endings for single and plural, and no different endings for masculine and feminine makes Khmer translation all the more challenging.

 There is no official method for the transcription of Khmer letters.
-As such, you will find that both words and name of places can be written differently depending on the author- e.g. ‘Hello‘ in Khmer can be written ‘sues’day‘, ‘sour s’day‘, ‘sour s’dei‘ etc.
+As such, you will find that both words and names of places can be written differently depending on the author- e.g. ‘Hello‘ in Khmer can be written ‘sues’day‘, ‘sour s’day‘, ‘sour s’dei‘ etc.

 All of those mentioned above are merely a drop in the ocean.

 Spoken by about an estimated 12.6 million people across the globe, the Cambodian language which is also known as Khmer or the Mon-Khmer language, is the second most spoken Austroasiatic language in the world, after Vietnamese.
-Speakers of Khmer also live in the bordering countries Viêt Nam and Thailand and the wide use of the Khmer language is also evident with the large expatriate Khmer communities in Canada, China, France, US and Laos.
+Speakers of Khmer also live in the bordering countries Viêt Nam and Thailand and the wide use of the Khmer language is also evident with the large expatriate Khmer communities in Canada, China, France, the US, and Laos.
 There are many other languages spoken in Cambodia but Khmer is by far the most popular language in Cambodia spoken by 90% of the population.

-The Khmer language, influenced by many languages including Thai and Vietnamese overtime, is written in a script derived from roots of Sanskrit and Pali.
+The Khmer language, influenced by many languages including Thai and Vietnamese overtime, is written in a script derived from the roots of Sanskrit and Pali.
 The Khmer alphabet closely resembles the Thai and Lao alphabets.
-There are symbols for thirty-three consonants, twenty-four dependent vowels, twelve independent vowels and several diacritics for the language itself.
+There are symbols for thirty-three consonants, twenty-four dependent vowels, twelve independent vowels, and several diacritics for the language itself.

 As a result of centuries of linguistic and cultural interaction and their shared faith in Theravada Buddhism, the Cambodian language shares many features and some vocabulary with Thai.
 During French colonial hegemony, many French loanwords entered the language and the rapid growth of international trade and tourism over the last few years has led to an increasing number of English words being used.

 Hence, if you are looking to go global with your products and services, communicating in Khmer is definitely important.
-The influence of the Khmer language cannot be undermined, especially in its use in the media, government administration and education.
+The influence of the Khmer language cannot be undermined, especially in its use in the media, government administration, and education.